Grand Theft Attorneys in Okaloosa County

 Grand Theft is the unlawful theft of property valued at $300 or more.
 All grand theft charges are felony offenses.
 Grand theft is a crime of dishonesty, so an allegation comes with serious implications for your future.

 My name is Tim Flaherty.
 I’ve been a criminal defense attorney in Okaloosa County since 2001.
 Brandy Merrifield is my partner.
 We are here to help you, so give us a call at (850) 243-6097.
-I am here to help you.

 Grand Theft under Florida Law